adityakaria/Buy-n-Sell/README.md

 - Once sold, user mark the product as sold which removes it from the list of products available to sell.
-- The product uploaded has the necessary contact details so that other prospective users can contact the seller.
+- The product uploaded has the necessary contact details so that other prospective users can contact the seller or buyer.
 - Uploading an item to sell has the following parameters:
   - Images
   - Title